patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/form/forms.md

 ##### Popovers

-**Use a [popover](/components/popover/design-guidelines)** for fields that might require additional background or explanation.
+[popovers](/components/popover/design-guidelines) are useful for fields that might require additional background or explanation.
 Popovers may also link to external help pages or other related documentation.

 In a form, indicate a popover with an unfilled question mark circle that reveals information when clicked.
 Place popovers to the right of their corresponding form label.

  <img src="./img/popover.png" alt="Example of a popover used in a form field to provide additional context for where a user can find the required information" width="411"/>

- Use popovers to:
+ **Use popovers when:**

-* Guide users to where they can find essential information needed to complete a given form field.
+* Guiding users to where they can find essential information needed to complete a given form field.

-* Provide content that requires formatting like numbered or bulleted lists, or that requires you to include additional elements like buttons, links, or images.
+* Providing content that requires formatting like numbered or bulleted lists, or that requires you to include additional elements like buttons, links, or images.

 Never hide critical information inside a popover, since popovers only surface when a user triggers them.